altwajre/hello-akka/resources/docs/03-actors/11-testing-actor-systems/README.md

 result should be(42)
 ```

-As the TestActorRef is a subclass of LocalActorRef with a few special extras, also aspects like supervision and restarting work properly, but beware that execution is only strictly synchronous as long as all actors involved use the CallingThreadDispatcher
+As the TestActorRef is a subclass of LocalActorRef with a few special extras,
+- also aspects like supervision and restarting work properly,
+- but beware that execution is only strictly synchronous
+- as long as all actors involved use the CallingThreadDispatcher.
-- As soon as you add elements which include more sophisticated scheduling you leave the realm of unit testing as you then need to think about asynchronicity again (in most cases the problem will be to wait until the desired effect had a chance to happen).
+- As soon as you add elements which include more sophisticated scheduling
+- you leave the realm of unit testing as you then need to think about asynchronicity again
+- (in most cases the problem will be to wait until the desired effect had a chance to happen).

-One more special aspect which is overridden for single-threaded tests is the receiveTimeout, as including that would entail asynchronous queuing of ReceiveTimeout messages, violating the synchronous contract.
+One more special aspect which is overridden for single-threaded tests is the receiveTimeout,
+- as including that would entail asynchronous queuing of ReceiveTimeout messages, violating the synchronous contract.

 #### Note
-To summarize: TestActorRef overwrites two fields: it sets the dispatcher to CallingThreadDispatcher.global and it sets the receiveTimeout to None.
+To summarize: TestActorRef overwrites two fields: it sets the dispatcher to CallingThreadDispatcher.global
+- and it sets the receiveTimeout to None.

 ## The Way In-Between: Expecting Exceptions
-If you want to test the actor behavior, including hotswapping, but without involving a dispatcher and without having the TestActorRef swallow any thrown exceptions, then there is another mode available for you: just use the receive method on TestActorRef, which will be forwarded to the underlying actor:
+If you want to test the actor behavior, including hotswapping,
+- but without involving a dispatcher and without having the TestActorRef swallow any thrown exceptions,
+- then there is another mode available for you: just use the receive method on TestActorRef,
+- which will be forwarded to the underlying actor:

 ```scala
 import akka.testkit.TestActorRef